rafal-wojcicki-repo/task-management-app/frontend/README.md

 ## API Integration

 The frontend communicates with the backend API at `http://localhost:8080/api`.
-The proxy is configured in `package.json`.
+The proxy is configured in `package.json` for development.
+In production (Docker), the app is served by nginx on port 3000 and proxies requests under `/api` to the backend container.

 ## Authentication